Amosel/Expo-AI/README.md

 ## iOS
 ### Signing workaround
-- the new version of app.config.js does not see to accept appleTeamId, instead we use `DEVELOPMENT_TEAM=XXXXXXXXXX bun ios` to run.
+- the new version of `app.config.js` does not see to accept appleTeamId, instead we use `DEVELOPMENT_TEAM=XXXXXXXXXX bun ios` to run.

 ### Building on device:
 `DEVELOPMENT_TEAM=XXXXXXXXXX bun expo run:ios -d`

+## Secret Keys:

+### Firebase

+`google-service.json` and `GoogleService-Info.plist` are required, and are using by the native build process.
+Get them from the firebase console.

+### Env